Zearin/cucumber/content/gherkin/conjunction-steps-antipattern.md

 > **con·junc·tion** :an uninflected linguistic form that joins together sentences, clauses, phrases, or words

-Don't do this in steps.
-It makes steps too specialised and hard to reuse.
-Cucumber has built-in support for conjunctions (And, But) for a reason.
+Don't do this in Steps!
+It makes Steps too specialised and hard to reuse.
+Cucumber has built-in support for conjunctions (`And`, `But`) for a reason.

-## Example
+For example, don't do this:

 ```
+# don't write conjunctions _into_ steps...
 Given I have shades and a brand new Mustang
 ```

-## How to fix
+Instead, do this:

 ```
+# ...write conjunctions _as_ steps!
 Given I have shades
 And I have a brand new Mustang
 ```

-## When conjunction steps are OK
+## When conjunction Steps are okay

-Sometimes you may want to combine several steps into one to make your scenarios easier to read.
-[Calling Steps from Step Definitions](/implementations/ruby/calling-steps-from-step-definitions/) makes this possible, but make your life simpler by making the called steps atomic.
+Sometimes you may want to combine several Steps to make your Scenarios easier to read.
+This is certinaly possible to do (see [Calling Steps from Step Definitions](/implementations/ruby/calling-steps-from-step-definitions/)).

+But make your life easier, and strive to keep your called Steps atomic.